EDR23/EDR-VAULT/README.md

 - Assign a save-data folder to each game
 - **Manual backup** — one-click zip & upload to your FTP server
 - **Auto-backup** — schedule backups every 20–60 minutes (or custom interval)
-- **Differential backup** — skips games and covers unchanged since the last upload
+- **Differential backup** — skips games unchanged since the last upload
 - Auto-backup also uploads a full **config snapshot** on every cycle
 - **FTPS support** — FTP over TLS for encrypted connections
 - Configurable auto-purge — keeps only the backups you want per game
-- **Independent item selection** — choose to back up Saves, Config and Covers independently
+- **Independent item selection** — choose to back up Saves and Config independently

 ### Backups Panel
 - Unified chronological list of all save backups and config snapshots
 - Filter chips: **All · Saves · Config** with live count badges
 - **One-click restore** — download and extract any backup
 - Delete individual backups directly from the panel

-### Cover Art
-- Built-in **Cover Search** window — Bing HD image search without leaving the app
-- Drag-and-drop or paste covers from clipboard
-- Cover differential backup — only re-uploads if the image actually changed

 ### Themes
 12 built-in animated and static themes with live preview: